jhudsl/tidyversecourse/docs/03-tidying.md

 ![Data resulting from left_join](images/gslides/109.png)

-It's important to note that there are many other ways to join data, which are covered in more detail on this [dplyr join cheatsheet](http://stat545.com/bit001_dplyr-cheatsheet.html) from Jenny Bryan.
+It's important to note that there are many other ways to join data, which we covered earlier in a previous course and are covered in more detail on this [dplyr join cheatsheet](http://stat545.com/bit001_dplyr-cheatsheet.html) from Jenny Bryan.
 For now, it's important to know that joining datasets is done easily in R using tools in `dplyr`.
 As you join data frames in your own work, it's a good idea to refer back to this cheatsheet for assistance.

 ### Grouping Data